sungnga/react-revents/README.md

       - Add a loading property and set it to loading state.
 We want to disable the filter button while the app is fetching and loading the data
       - Add an active property and set it to predicate state.
 Since the predicate is a map object, we can call the .get() method on predicate and pass in a key to it
       - For the onClick event handler, call the setPredicate() method inside a callback function and pass in the key and value as arguments
-    - Inside the Caledar component:
+    - Inside the Calendar component:
       - For the onChange event handler, the callback function takes the date value as an argument.
 Then call the setPredicate() method in the callback and pass in startDate as the key and the date value as the value
       - Add a value property and set it to the predicate state.
 We can use the .get() method on predicate and pass in 'startDate' or `new Date()` as the key.
 The `new Date()` is today's date
       - Add a tileDisabled property and this takes a callback.
 Set loading in the callback